Unilateral Relationship Revision Power in Human-AI Companion Interaction

 When a user interacts with an AI companion, three parties are involved.
-The user, the AI system, and the provider---the company that develops and, in most cases, also deploys and maintains the system.
+The user, the AI system, and the provider---the company that deploys and maintains the system, and that may or may not also have developed the underlying model.
 This observation is obvious.
 Everyone knows that AI companions are products made by companies.

 My question in what follows is whether the provider's involvement is nonetheless morally significant, and if so, what follows.
 If not, then we might want to treat human-AI interactions like any other three-party interactions such as those between a child, the parents, and a nanny.